Table of Contents

 - Therefore, the financial system is critical within the economy.
 It generates more income for those who lend and encourages companies’ creation, something essential for the economy.

 - There are people more interested in finance and turn to the markets to solve their financial needs.
-However, many other people see banks as an economical solution to their needs.
+However, many others see banks as an economical solution to their needs.

 - Banks take an intermediary position to do advisory work.

-- On the other hand, to ensure that intermediaries function correctly, there is a regulation in each country that regulates these exchanges of funds.
+- On the other hand, to ensure that intermediaries function correctly, each country has a regulation regulating these funds exchanges.

 - In Spain’s case, a supervisory body would be the Bank of Spain, which controls the entities.
 It can raise funds, the National Securities Market Commission (CNMV).